carbon-design-system/carbon-website-archive/docs/CONTENT.md

-    haslightversion="true" //Optional -If true shows the light/white background switcher hasReactVersion="true" //Optional -If true links to react storybook hasAngularVersion="true" //Optional -If true links to angular storkbook hasLightBackground="true" //Optional -If true has light background experimental="true" //Optional -If true loads experimental version/styles
+    haslightversion="true" //Optional -If true shows the light/white background switcher hasReactVersion="true" //Optional -If true links to react storybook hasAngularVersion="true" //Optional -If true links to angular storkbook hasVueVersion="folder-component--story" // Optional -If not empty links to vue storybook hasLightBackground="true" //Optional -If true has light background experimental="true" //Optional -If true loads experimental version/styles
     >